Gabriel231004/gabriel/README.md

 # Usage
 ## Training
-To train your own custom dataset, you should first clone this repository
+To train your own custom dataset, you should first clone this repository.
 ```
 git clone https://github.com/duck00036/Training-Mask-RCNN-on-custom-dataset-using-pytorch.git
 ```